 When many people think of handmade marketplaces, one name comes to mind, ETSY!
-Although Etsy is definitely the leader in terms of the size of handmade marketplaces, there are other options where you can buy or sell handmade goods or crafts.
+Although Etsy definitely sits as the leader in terms of the size of handmade marketplaces, other options exist to buy or sell handmade goods or crafts.
 I have had several shop owners and handmade customers contact me and ask me about alternatives to Etsy.
 Not all of the owners were beginners, several of them already had fairly successful businesses.
 Some handmade shop owners like to operate and sell their products on multiple marketplaces in order to maximize exposure.
-Others might have had some sort of difficulty with Etsy and simply want another option.
+Others might have experienced some sort of difficulty with Etsy and simply want another option.
 Handmade customers were primarily asking because they wanted other places to shop for unique items.
-No matter what the reason is, I completed some research and made this list of sites like Etsy.
+No matter the reason, I completed some research and made this list of sites like Etsy.
 Although this list is not exhaustive, it does list all of the current major handmade marketplaces where you can sell crafts.

 Reasons to Explore Other Marketplaces

 I recommend Etsy as a great place for handmade shops and craft sellers to begin marketing their items, but I also suggest exploring other marketplaces.
 It is usually risky to place all of your eggs in one basket, and this is especially true in business.
 It may take extra time to learn about other marketplaces, but this post includes most of the information you need to know.
 It is a good idea to eventually create a presence on more than one online marketplace, in case something happens to one of them.
 There have been rumblings for several years that Amazon may end up buying Etsy.
 If this happens, they could drastically change the website.
 Try to choose one of the marketplaces listed below and mark down a deadline to create a presence on the selected site.